This tutorial shows how to draw and shade a realistic looking plum. It includes a total of six steps with pencil drawing examples for each.

 This tutorial can be split into two parts the line drawing and the shading.
 The line drawing portion is very easy with the shading being a bit more complex but still fairly beginner friendly.

 Be sure to make very light strokes for the line drawing portion as you will want them to seamlessly blend into the shading.
-The examples have darker strokes simply to make them easier to see.
+Some of the examples have darker strokes simply to make them easier for you to see.

 Step 1 – Draw an Outline of the Plum

 Make a simple outline drawing of the main shape of the plum.
 In this case it should basically be just an oval.

 Draw the smaller details such as the stem and the characteristic split that plums tend to have.
 It’s important to note that the area the stem grows from is sort of indented and that the split transitions into to it.